sys-bio/miniSidewinder/README.md

 # miniSidewinder
 A client side web application for simulating biological reactions using models written in SBML (Systems Biology Markup Language).

 miniSidewinder is a Delphi, Object Pascal based, client-side browser application that makes use of TMS Web Core to convert Delphi to javascript code.
-The application consists of html, css, javascript, and wasm files.
+The compiled application consists of html, css, javascript, and wasm files and is run completely within the client (user) browser.
 - Google sites demo: https://sites.google.com/view/interactive-modeling/home

 - Demo embedded in simple webpage: https://sys-bio.github.io/miniSidewinder/